Vietnam Introduces Timely Support For Businesses Against Covid-19

 All in all, what it comes down to is sharing true information and taking precautions without overdoing it.

-One specific recommendation in relation to banks is that banks are asked to extend immediate de facto loans to all customers who require it under LC that was opened in the past and are due for payment now.
+One specific recommendation about banks is that banks are asked to extend immediate de facto loans to all customers who require it under LC that was opened in the past and are due for payment now.